 Permanent Merchants: The permanent merchants’ pavilions will be set up around the village green as in former years.

 Market Day: This is the traditional Saturday activity at Rowany Festival.
-The markets will be held in the Tavern, with stall holders also setting up blankets on the Village Green (weather permitting).
-Set-up time for merchants is from 8.00am, and there is no trading before 9am.
+The markets will be held in the Tavern and the Great Hall, with some stall holders also setting up blankets on the Village Green (weather permitting).
+Set-up time for merchants is from 8.00am, and there is NO trading before 9am.
 Please be patient as we set up.

 Traditional usage decrees that one gold piece is a $1 coin.
 So if you hear prices such as 50 gold, that means $50.